Khayaguzu/cybersecurity_chat_bot/README.md

 1. Run the program.
 2. Enter your name when prompted.
 3. Start asking cybersecurity-related questions.
+4. Use emotional phrases like "I'm curious about malware" to log memory.
+5. Type "show history" to view saved emotional questions.
-4. Type "exit" to close the chat.
+6. Type "exit" to close the chat.

 ## Example Questions
 - "What is a strong password?"